About the Online Platform

 Lina Barouch attained her PhD in German Literature at the University of Oxford.
 Her book »Between German and Hebrew: The Counterlanguages of Gershom Scholem, Werner Kraft and Ludwig Strauss« appeared in 2016.
 She is an independent literary scholar focusing on exile and multilingualism, as well as a translator and fine arts student at Minshar College for Art in Tel Aviv.

 Karl Bellenberg has a degree in German studies and a doctorate in musicology (University of Cologne).
 He also holds a degree in electrical engineering (RWTH Aachen).
 He has worked in leading positions within large industries.
 Today he publishes essays on Else Lasker-Schüler as well as reviews and composition-reviews about her poetry.
 In addition, he advises and prepares musical events with the help of his Lasker-Schüler music archive, which contains more than 1,000 scores.
-For more on this see: Karl Bellenberg, Else Lasker-Schüler, ihre Lyrik und ihre Komponisten (Berlin 2019).
+Bellenberg is a member of the advisory board of the Else-Lasker-Schüler-Gesellschaft and his publications include Else Lasker-Schüler, ihre Lyrik und ihre Komponisten (Berlin 2019).

 Liora Bing-Heidecker is a classical ballet teacher, poet, translator, and independent dance scholar.
 Her principal research interests are the aesthetics and poetics of dance as well as artistic ideologies in early Israeli dance.
 In 2018 she published a Hebrew translation of Else Lasker-Schüler’s early prose in Else Lasker-Schüler, The Nights of Tino of Baghdad & The Prince of Thebes, translated with an afterword by Liora Bing-Heidecker (Jerusalem 2018).